jborean93/smbprotocol/README.md

     print("python-gssapi extension is not available: %s" % str(exc))
 ```

-If it isn't available, then either a newer version of the system's gssapi
+If it isn't available, then either a newer version of the system's gssapi implementation needs to be setup and
-implementation needs to be setup and python-gssapi compiled against that newer
+python-gssapi compiled against that newer version.
+In the absence of this extension, only NTLM auth is used.
-version.

 ## Installation